 Our board of directors currently consists of 5 members.
-After the completion of this offering, the number of directors will be fixed by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
+After the completion of this offering, the number of directors will be fixed by our board of directors, subject to the terms of our certificate of incorporation and bylaws.
 Each of our current directors will continue to serve as a director until the election and qualification of his or her successor, or until his or her earlier death, resignation or removal.

-Our amended and restated certificate of incorporation will provide that our board of directors will be divided into three classes with staggered three-year terms.
+Our certificate of incorporation provides that our board of directors is divided into three classes with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of stockholders, with the other classes continuing for the remainder of their respective three-year terms.
-Our current directors will be divided among the three classes as follows:
+Our current directors are divided among the three classes as follows:

-- the Class I director will be Neil Ross, whose term will expire at the annual meeting of stockholders to be held in 2022; - the Class II directors will be Pete Melvin and Preston Yarborough, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors will be Steven A. Shallcross and Joseph Visconti, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- the Class I director is Neil Ross, whose term will expire at the annual meeting of stockholders to be held in 2022; - the Class II directors are James Melvin and Preston Yarborough, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors are Steven A. Shallcross and Joseph Visconti, and their terms will expire at the annual meeting of stockholders to be held in 2024.

-At each annual meeting of stockholders, upon the expiration of the term of a class of directors, the successor to each such director in the class will be elected to serve from the time of election and qualification until the third annual meeting following his or her election and until his or her successor is duly elected and qualified, in accordance with our amended and restated certificate of incorporation.
+At each annual meeting of stockholders, upon the expiration of the term of a class of directors, the successor to each such director in the class will be elected to serve from the time of election and qualification until the third annual meeting following his or her election and until his or her successor is duly elected and qualified, in accordance with our certificate of incorporation.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of our directors.